 My scholarship addresses the survivance of Indian nations in the 20th century Pacific Northwest despite federal and local efforts to conquer and assimilate Indian people.
 Topics on which I have written include the effects of dam building on the Columbia River on Northwest fishing tribes, the struggle for federal recognition among tribes in the Northwest, the role of regional indigenous women leaders, and the history of representation and misrepresentation of Native people in museums and public history programs.
 A secondary interest is the history of the 20th century Pacific Northwest more generally.
 I have written regional history surveys, and about World War II-era conscientious objectors who were housed in Waldport, Oregon, and women authors and activists.
 I have also written about public history methods for regional and national audiences.

-Forthcoming: In Defense of Wyam: Native-White Alliances and the Struggle for Celilo Village will be available in June 2018.
+Just out!
+In Defense of Wyam: Native-White Alliances and the Struggle for Celilo Village is now available.
 This book presents a remarkable alliance across the opposed Native and settler-descended groups, chronicling how the lives of two women leaders converged in a shared struggle to protect the Indian homes of Celilo Village.
 Flora Thompson, member of the Warm Springs Tribe and wife of the Wyam chief, and Martha McKeown, daughter of an affluent white farming family, became lifelong allies as they worked together to protect Oregon’s oldest continuously inhabited site.
 As a Native woman, Flora wielded significant power within her community yet outside of it was dismissed for her race and her gender.
 Martha, although privileged due to her settler origins, turned to women’s clubs to expand her political authority beyond the conventional domestic sphere.
 Flora and Martha’s coordinated efforts offer readers meaningful insight into a time and place where the rhetoric of Native sovereignty, the aims of environmental movements in the American West, and women’s political strategies intersected.

 University of Arizona Press, Nature’s Northwest: The North Pacific Slope in the Twentieth Century (with William Robbins), Spring 2011.